-The act of disposing hazardous waste with non-hazardous material at the same landfill site was barred in July, 2004.
-The Waste Acceptance Criteria (WAC) came into force on 16 July 2005, which mandates waste producers to guarantee their waste is compliant.
+The act of disposing hazardous waste alongside non-hazardous material at the same landfill site was barred in July, 2004.
+The Waste Acceptance Criteria (WAC) came into force on 16 July 2005, which requires waste producers to guarantee their waste is lawful.

 Did You Know?

-With over 25 years knowledge, we securely and safely discard all kinds of toxic materials for customers in Chelmsford:
+With over 25 years knowledge, we securely and safely remove all types of toxic materials for customers in Brighton: